-If you head southwest of Brașov, after 28 kilometers you will find Bran, a small town that guards the most important medieval route that connects Transylvania to Wallachia, the Rucăr-Bran Pass.
-In this village, on top of a steep mountain cliff, stands Bran Castle, which is by far one of the most famous castles in Romania, widely popularized by vampire films and novels.
-Although there is no evidence that Bram Stoker knew about the existence of Bran, the castle is often referred to as the home of his infamous character, Count Dracula, hence the name of Dracula's Castle.
+You can find Bran if you travel 28 kilometers southwest of the city of Brașov.
+Bran is a small town that guards the most important medieval route that connects Transylvania to Wallachia, the Rucăr-Bran Pass.
+In this village, at the top of a steep mountain cliff, stands Bran Castle, commonly known as Dracula's Castle, which is by far one of the most famous castles in Transylvania and Romania, alongside Peles Castle, Corvin Castle, and Rasnov Fortress.
+Vampire films and novels widely popularize it.
+Although there is no evidence that Bram Stoker knew about Bran's existence, the castle is often referred to as the home of his infamous character, Count Dracula.
+Hence the name of Dracula's Castle.

-As time passed, and military conflicts intensified, the castle was heavily fortified and was used over the ages as a defensive position against the invading Ottoman Empire.
-Despite popular belief, Vlad the Impaler had little to do with the castle, although he passed through the area occasionally.
+As time passed and military conflicts intensified, the castle was heavily fortified and used over the ages as a defensive position against the invading Ottoman Empire.
+Despite popular belief, the real story is that Vlad the Impaler (Vlad Tepes) had little to do with the castle, although he passed through the area occasionally.

 During World War II, the castle was used as a hospital by Princess Ileana, Queen Marie's daughter, but in 1948 it was seized by the communist regime.

-In 2005, the Romanian government passed a special law that allowed restitution claims on properties illegally seized by the Ceausescu regime, and in 2006 the castle was awarded to Princess Ileana's son, Dominic von Habsburg, and in 2009 it was transferred to his sisters, Maria-Magdalena Holzhausen and Elisabeth Sandhofer.
-In June 2009, the renovated castle was opened together with the Bran Village in order to preserve and boost the Romanian tourism and to improve the economic situation of the region.
+In 2005, the Romanian government passed a special law that allowed restitution claims on properties illegally seized by the Ceausescu regime.
+In 2006 the castle was awarded to the royal family, more specifically to Princess Ileana's son, Dominic von Habsburg.
+In 2009 it was transferred to his sisters, Maria-Magdalena Holzhausen and Elisabeth Sandhofer.
+In June 2009, the renovated castle was opened together with the Bran Village to preserve and boost Romania's tourism and improve the region's economic situation.

-Today, the Castle is a private museum that displays art and furniture collected by Queen Marie.
+Today the Castle (Castelul Bran) is a private museum that displays art and furniture collected by Queen Marie.
 Thousands of tourists visit Bran Castle each year for an authentic vampire experience, and they are not disappointed.
+According to the official statistics in 2019, the Bran Castle was the most visited sight in Romania, reaching 1 million visitors.
 The castle was restored several times, and now it looks very much like it used to during the time of its famous residents.

-Surrounded by towers and ramparts, this "pugnacious little fortress", as Queen Marie called it, is a truly stunning castle, especially against the beautiful background dominated by the Carpathian Mountains.
-Several locations near Bran Castle as well as Bran itself are also home to a Halloween party on the last day of November, so if you want a truly extraordinary experience, make sure to book ahead of time.
+Surrounded by towers and ramparts, this "pugnacious little fortress," as Queen Marie called it, is a genuinely stunning castle, especially against the beautiful background dominated by the Carpathian Mountains.
+Several nearby attractions, as well as Bran Castle itself, are also home to a Halloween party on the last day of November.
+So if you want a truly extraordinary experience, make sure to book ahead of time.

 One of the tunnels inside Bran Castle